carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ## Running antiSMASH

-The commandline usage of antismash is detailed in the following [repositories:](https://docs.antismash.secondarymetabolites.org/command_line/)
+The command line usage of antiSMASH is detailed in the following [repositories:](https://docs.antismash.secondarymetabolites.org/command_line/)

 In summary, you will need to use your genome as the input.
 Then, antiSMASH will create an output folder for each of your genomes.